-Both traditional and nontraditional students enjoy a wide selection of day, evening and summer courses in more than 200 areas of study at the main campus and other locations throughout the metro area and online.
-Of approximately 15,000 students, 78 percent are from Kansas, representing 112 counties in the state, and the remainder are from every state in the U.S. and 111 other countries.
-The average age of First-Time-In-College-Students at Wichita State is 18; the average age of all undergraduate students is 23.
+Students enjoy a wide selection of day, evening and summer courses in more than 200 areas of study at the main campus and other locations throughout the metro area and online.
+WSU's approximately 17,000 students come from every state in the United States and more than 115 countries.
+About eight in 10 students are from Kansas, representing every county in the state.

-Wichita State, which is classified by the Carnegie Foundation as a doctoral granting, high research institution, offers undergraduate and graduate degree programs culminating in 60 bachelor’s degree programs, an associate’s degree, 12 doctoral degrees, 48 master’s degrees, a Specialist in Education degree and 62 credit bearing certificates in seven colleges and one institute: Dorothy and Bill Cohen Honors College of Applied Studies, W. Frank Barton School of Business, College of Applied Studies, College of Engineering, College of Fine Arts, College of Health Professions, Fairmount College of Liberal Arts and Sciences, and the Institute for Interdisciplinary Innovation.
+Wichita State — which is classified by the Carnegie Foundation as a doctoral-granting, high-research institution — offers undergraduate and graduate degree programs with 62 bachelor’s degree programs, an associate’s degree, 13 doctoral degrees, 52 master’s degrees, a specialist in education degree and 109 credit-bearing certificates from eight colleges: the Dorothy and Bill Cohen Honors College, W. Frank Barton School of Business, College of Applied Studies, College of Engineering, College of Fine Arts, College of Health Professions, College of Innovation and Design, and the Fairmount College of Liberal Arts and Sciences.

 The Higher Learning Commission and 21 program-specific accrediting agencies accredit WSU.
 A listing of WSU programs and degrees is located in both the graduate and undergraduate catalogs.

-Wichita State has 556 full-time faculty, with 86 percent of the faculty having earned the highest degree in their field.
+Wichita State has more than 550 full-time faculty, with 85 percent of the faculty having earned the highest degree in their field.
 Academic programs also draw on the professional expertise of adjuncts from Wichita-based businesses and organizations.
-Instructors and guest lecturers include those actively practicing their professions in venues from boardrooms to newsrooms to courtrooms to operating rooms to the world’s great opera stages.
+Instructors and guest lecturers include those actively practicing their professions in venues from boardrooms and technology startups to operating rooms and the world’s great opera stages.

-In the past four years, WSU’s main campus in northeast Wichita has been expanded by 120 acres with the conversion of a golf course to a new, interconnected community of academic and partnership buildings, laboratories and mixed-use areas.
+In 2012, WSU’s main campus in northeast Wichita was expanded by 120 acres with the conversion of a golf course to a new, interconnected community of academic and partnership buildings, research laboratories and mixed-use facilities known as Innovation Campus.

-WSU’s first commitment is to excellence in instruction, but it also has strong commitments to excellence in research and public service as integral parts of its educational mission.
-The National Institute for Aviation Research consistently receives funding from such agencies as the FAA and NASA to continue important research in such areas as composites and aging aircraft.
+For example, the National Institute for Aviation Research consistently receives funding from such agencies as the Department of Defense, the FAA and NASA to continue important research in such areas as composites and aging aircraft.
 According to the National Science Foundation, WSU is one of the top research universities for aerospace research in the country.
-WSU’s Regional Community Policing Training Institute is helping train law enforcement and other officials in the region on such relevant topics as counterterrorism.
+It is the top industry-funded aviation research university in the nation.

 Businesses, local government, industry and nonprofits benefit from such WSU resources as the Mid-America Manufacturing Technology Center, Small Business Development Center, Center for Management Development, Center for Entrepreneurship, Community Engagement Institute and Hugo Wall School of Public Affairs.